 5.2 Seek Medical Treatment

-See a doctor, ideally one on your employer’s insurance network, and document everything.
+See a doctor, preferably one who is part of your employer’s insurance network, and keep a record of everything.

 5.3 File a Workers’ Compensation Claim

 Each has its own format and due date.
-This may usually be submitted electronically or by post.
+This can generally be submitted either electronically or by mail.

 5.4 Talk to a Work Accident Attorney